Timothy R. Lannon: President of Creighton University (2011-2015)

 Lannon became the 24th president of Creighton University, a Jesuit, Catholic university in Omaha, Nebraska, in July 2011.
 Lannon was the first alumnus of Creighton to be president.

 During Father Lannon's short tenure, the university named its first school, the Heider College of Business due the largest gift in the university's history from Charlie and Mary Heider, achieved record enrollments, created the Provost model which resulted in a more unified and integrated educational experience, and forged a clinical partnership for the Health Sciences Schools and the College of Nursing with what is now called CHI Health.
 Lannon with others was instrumental in the university's affiliation with the Big East Athletic Conference in 2013.

 In February 2014 Lannon announced his retirement as of June 2015.
 Creighton's Board of Trustees launched, in April 2014, a search for Lannon's successor and in December 2014, named Daniel S. Hendrickson, SJ, PhD as the prospective president.

 Lannon retired, in January 2015 with J. Christopher Bradberry, Dean of the School of Pharmacy and Health Professions, named as interim president, until Fr.
 Hendrickson's arrival in July 2015.

 Post-retirement Plans

-Lannon, following retirement from Creighton University, took a sabbatical.
-Upon completion, the Harvard University Graduate School of Education – from whence Lannon was awarded his doctorate – will welcome its alumnus as “president in residence.”
-Lannon was appointed in 2015, as formation director for the USA Midwest Province of the Society of Jesus.
+Following retirement as president of Creighton University, Fr.
+Lannon took a sabbatical.
+He then was appointed in 2015 as the formation assistant of the USA Midwest Province of the Society of Jesus.
+In 2020, Fr.
+Lannon was appointed treasurer of the Midwest Jesuits in which he served for four years.
+In July 2024, Lannon became the superior of the Omaha Jesuit Community.